Edgegap and Nitrado's GameFabric both offer dedicated game server hosting orchestration to multiplayer game studios.

 Agones: The Open-Source Dependency

-Because GameFabric's entire orchestration is built on Agones, the platform's future is tied to the health of this open-source project.
-This dependency carries significant implications for any studio considering GameFabric.
+Because GameFabric's entire orchestration is built on Agones, the platform's development velocity and roadmap are tied to the health of this open-source project.
+This dependency carries operational implications for any studio considering GameFabric.

-Running Agones also requires deep Kubernetes expertise, including familiarity with Linux operating systems, containerization technologies, networking, security, and automation.
-As detailed in this analysis of Agones' total cost of ownership, the operational burden of managing Agones-based infrastructure is likely to likely to require at least one full-time dedicated infrastructure engineer.
-Which isn't required with fully-managed orchestration solution like Edgegap's, which makes dedicated server orchestration a much more accessible technical and financial solution.
+Running Agones requires deep Kubernetes expertise, including familiarity with Linux operating systems, containerization technologies, networking, security, and automation.
+As detailed in this analysis of Agones' total cost of ownership, the operational burden of managing Agones-based infrastructure is likely to require at least one full-time dedicated infrastructure engineer, a cost not required with a fully managed platform.

 Initial Setup & Integration